SummaryRead the full fact sheet

 When you exercise, your body sweats as it tries to return to its optimal temperature.
 As sweat evaporates from your skin, it removes heat from the body, but you also lose body fluid.

-So, you need to drink fluid during exercise to replace the fluids you lose when you sweat.
+You need to drink fluid during exercise to replace the fluids you lose when you sweat.
 That way, you’ll reduce the risk of heat stress, maintain normal body function, and maintain performance levels.
 The general rule is: if you’re sweating, you need to be drinking fluids.

 To work out your sweat rate: